TauConsortium/home.io/pages/getting-started.md

    <div class="text-left">
       <p class="font24">2025</p>
       <p class="font24">Phase 3</p>
-      <p>Create new repositories that allow the users to explore different types of analyses of the available datasetsGenerate teaching modules that allow new users and early-stage investigators to learn about specific bioinformatics analyses</p>
+      <p>Create new repositories that allow the users to explore different types of analyses of the available datasets.
+Generate teaching modules that allow new users and early-stage investigators to learn about specific bioinformatics analyses</p>
    </div>
 </div>